 - All clients diagnosed with requiring detoxification will be assessed for their suitability for community detoxification.
-Based on experience in other services, the majority of clients can be effectively treated in the community.
-However, this assessment has not yet been undertaken on Cambridgeshire clients and there is an assumption that there will be a high number of patients suitable for a community detoxification. - That organisations will engage with the IBA training and their staff will make an appropriate intervention and refer when necessary. - For the Recovery Services to secure the desired positive outcomes will mean the engagement and collaboration of partner organisations.
-What constraints does the project face? - The contract for the new Service has been awarded and it will be performance monitored. .However some of the transformational changes are dependent on collaborative working with other agencies and subject to the assumptions described above. - There could also be a delay before the positive impact of increasing the level of IBA in the community is experienced by the Service.
-Delivery Options Has an options and feasibility study been undertaken?
-Scope / Interdependencies Scope What is within scope?
+Based on experience in other services the majority of clients can be effectively treated in the community.
+However, this assessment has not yet been undertaken on Cambridgeshire clients and there is an assumption that there will be a high number of patients suitable for a community detoxification. - That organisations will engage with the IBA training and their staff will make an appropriate intervention and refer when necessary.

+• For the Recovery Services to secure the desired positive outcomes will mean the engagement and collaboration of partner organisations.

+- The contract for the new Service has been awarded and it will be performance monitored. .However some of the transformational changes are dependent on collaborative working with other agencies and subject to the assumptions described above. - There could also be a delay before the positive impact of increasing the level of IBA in the community is experienced by the Service.

-Adult Drug and Alcohol Services including all four tiers of the treatment Service What is outside of scope?
+Adult Drug and Alcohol Services including all four tiers of the treatment Service